OpenDSA/OpenDSA/RST/en/PIFLA/CFG1.rst

 We also know that some languages are non-regular, and we learned how to use tools like the Pumping Lemma to prove a given language is non-regular.
-Exxamples of non-regular languages include:
+Examples of non-regular languages include:

 * :math:`\{a^ncb^n\ |\ n > 0\}`
 * mathematical expressions like :math:`((a + b) - c)`